Extended-Thunder/send-later/index.md

-When you want to schedule a message for later delivery, either select the `File > Send Later` menu command in the message composition window, or hit `Ctrl-Shift-Enter`.
+When you want to schedule a message for later delivery, either select the `File > Send Later` menu command in the message composition window, or hit `Ctrl-Shift-Enter`, or click on the "Send Later" button in the composition window's toolbar.
 This will pop up the following dialog:

 ![Send Later prompt window](assets/dialog.png)